 Make sure to check out 8 Essential Skills Every Cyclist Should Master for a guide on the areas you should be focussing on.
 Less stress and more focus on the basic skills.

 You will be better equipped for what is ahead if you know what you’re doing and the challenges you’ll face on your ride.
 By planning a local route, you will be able to gauge where you can rest or turn on the speed.
 You’ll also be able to break the ride down into manageable chunks in your head.
 This way your apprehension about distances will be converted into motivation as you internally tick off your checkpoints.

 Know your bike

 A common worry is not knowing what to do if you’re forced off the road and have to do some ride saving maintenance like mending a puncture.
 If you’re worried about these potential eventualities, you should aim to learn just enough bike maintenance to help you complete a ride.

 To keep you from worrying constantly about every lump and bump out on a ride, our guide on 8 Maintenance Tips Every Cyclist Should Know is a great place to start.

 Ride with friends

 Riding with mates as part of a group or with a local club can be daunting at first but so much can be learned.
 Clubs like to group similarly skilled riders with a more experienced ride leader on club runs.
-This way you can learn together as well as building essential skills like group riding.
+This way you can learn together as well as building essential skills like how to cycle safely in a group.
 Useful skills such as the daunting experience of riding in traffic become far easier in a group – safety in numbers.
 Read about this and more in 10 Reasons To Join A Cycling Club.